bmacedo111/MedGAN/README.md

 - Use the toxicity prediction model to make predictions on the generated molecules.
 - Utilize `sascorer.py` to apply the Erl algorithm on synthetic accessibility.
 - Calculate Lipinski's Rule of Five for the generated molecules.

-## Reproducible code
-- HTML files on 'reproducible code' folder from jupyter notebook for each model trial run, generator and drug-likeness assessment